danpozmanter/bulk-ecobee-thermostat-control/README.md

 * The status command doesn't handle pagination.
 I'm not sure how practical a need there is here.
 The Go client doesn't implement this either.
 The API allows for it however.

-* Potential Ecobee API Bug: The API will sometimes report success, but one or more thermostats may not actually change over.
+* The API will sometimes report success, but one or more thermostats may not actually change over.
 The mobile app will report the thermostat in the desired state, but the thermostat itself will report it's previous state.
+This could be a bug, or it could be a result of a network error if one or more of the thermostats temporarily lose their wifi connection.

 ### Further Exploration